Last Updated on by Jeremy

 The worst case, as we found out with a few online services, is that the booking process works for regular tickets, but the category for a rail pass reservation is just not even offered!

 Since you will likely not be in Europe 60 to 90 days before your intended departure date (when tickets go live), able to hold indefinitely on international calls, or travel on pure domestic routes every single train ride, you will likely be out of luck in booking in advance without a premium 3rd party service a good majority of the time.

 If we would have accepted that at the beginning, our headaches would not have happened.

-Other than Rail Europe, a number of private and government run websites are available for travelers who meet certain criteria.
+Other than booking through services like Eurail, a number of private and government-run websites are available for travelers who meet certain criteria.
 A few we discovered during our booking process are the following: